Central European Labour Studies Institute: Recognition

-Since 2012, CELSI has been listed as the #1 economic research institute in Slovakia by RePEc, and its Scientific Director, Dr. Martin Kahanec, is listed as the #1 contributing author.
-CELSI regularly ranks among top 50 think tanks globally (No. 2 in Central and Eastern Europe) and top 200 institutions in the field of Economics of Human Migration in the world in the RePEc rankings.
+In 2024, CELSI has been listed as the #53 among top think tanks globally, (No. 4 in Central and Eastern Europe) and the #2 economic research institute in Slovakia by RePEc.
+Its Scientific Director, Dr. Martin Kahanec, is listed as the #1 contributing author.
+CELSI regularly ranks among top 200 institutions in the field of Economics of Human Migration in the world in the RePEc rankings.

-In June 2013, CELSI Scientific Director Martin Kahanec was featured on BBC News for his contribution to a study which found welfare generosity has no impact on immigration.
+SInce 2021 CELSI Scientific Director Martin Kahanec has been an Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences, and Chairperson of its Section Committee "Economics, Business and Management Sciences".